anshulthakur/ClusterManager/Docs/flow.md

                     * Get notification parameters: PROCESS_CB pointer
                     * Resolve dependency on PCT_TYPE from Aggregate Tables and update pointers here.
                     * Send Notification to all subscribers [If any, for that PCT_TYPE]
+                    * Add timestamps and send to Peer Queue also.
                     * Reset Notification Flag
                     * Add Process CB to aggregate processes table
                     * Goto Sleep